 Does hypnobirthing really work?

 For me it did.
 Listening to the tracks regularly in the last few weeks of my pregnancy really helped me to feel more in control.
 When my labour started I was checked at the hospital and then sent home until my labour progressed.
-At home, I sat on my birthing ball (also a great help in early labour) and every time I had a contraction I repeated one of the affirmations until it had passed.
+At home, I used my birthing ball (also a great help in early labour) and every time I had a contraction I repeated one of the affirmations until it had passed.
 This helped to focus my attention and to feel in control of what was happening to my body.
 My labour was only four hours long and I didn’t need any pain relief or assistance, even though my baby decided to turn around and be born breech (you can read all about my experience of breech birth here)!

 So will it work for you?
 It works differently for everyone, but what have you got to lose?
 Sign up for some